kai0258/Task-os/README.md

 A lightweight task operating system for AI agents.

 Task OS provides deterministic task routing, execution tracking, validation, and recovery for long-running agent workflows.
+It also includes an orchestration methodology for coordinating multiple agents in parallel.

 Instead of relying on chat history, Task OS stores task state explicitly and allows agents to resume work reliably across sessions.